Bring Me to Life: Reception and accolades

 Bryan Reeseman of Mix described "Bring Me to Life" as "grandiose and moody".
 Nick Catucci of The Village Voice deemed it a "fabulous breakthrough single" that sounds like "church-burning, brain-eating European dark metal."
+Writing for Kerrang!, Mike Rampton found the "manly rap" forced by their label to be "not good".
 John Hood of the Miami New Times said it is a "huge, heavy, and mightily histrionic" track that pits Lee's "soaring voice both with and against the rap-infused gruff of McCoy".
 In his review of Evanescence's second album, Don Kaye of Blabbermouth.net criticized the song for containing "annoying faux-rapping" as a "key component".
+For NPR, Suzy Exposito wrote that McCoy "came in to insulate chauvinistic rock listeners from Lee's operatic subjectivity".
 Melissa Maerz of Spin said that Lee thematically tackles death on the song with "grandeur".
 Rolling Stone called it "haunting, moody and cinematic".

 "Bring Me to Life" won the Grammy Award for Best Hard Rock Performance at the 46th Grammy Awards, where it was also nominated in the category Best Rock Song.
 At the 2003 MTV Video Music Awards the band was nominated in the category for Best New Artist for "Bring Me to Life".
 The song received a nomination at the 2003 MTV Europe Music Awards for Best Song.
 At the 14th annual Billboard Music Awards, it won the award for Soundtrack Single of the Year.
 "Bring Me to Life" ranked number 69 on VH1's 100 Greatest Songs of the 2000s.
+In 2018, NPR named it one of the 200 greatest songs by 21st century women.
+In 2023, Rolling Stone ranked the song at number 43 on their "100 Greatest Heavy Metal Songs of All Time" list.

 Chart performance

 "Bring Me to Life" peaked within the top 10 of more than 15 countries, and within the top 20 of several other countries, making it the band's most successful single to date.
-It was certified Platinum in 2003 for selling more than one million copies in the United States.
-It topped the Billboard Alternative Songs and Pop 100 charts and peaked at number five on the Billboard Hot 100.
-It also peaked at number four on the Adult Pop Songs chart.
+It was certified triple-platinum in 2019 for selling more than three million copies in the United States.
+It topped the Billboard Modern Rock Tracks and Pop 100 charts and peaked at number five on the Billboard Hot 100.
+It also peaked at number four on the Adult Top 40 chart.
 The song initially peaked within the Christian rock charts as well, because its lyrics were interpreted as a call for new life in Jesus Christ by several listeners.
-"Bring Me To Life" charted at number 73 on Billboard's Best of the 2000s Rock Songs Chart, the only song by a female-led band on that chart.
+"Bring Me to Life" charted at number 73 on Billboard's Best of the 2000s Rock Songs Chart, the only song by a female-led band on that chart.
 The song topped the charts of Australia, Belgium, Italy and the United Kingdom.
 It peaked within the top 5 of Austria, Canada, France, Ireland, Germany, New Zealand, Norway, Netherlands, and Sweden.
 On the ARIA Singles Chart, "Bring Me to Life" peaked at number one where it stayed for six weeks.

 "Bring Me to Life" charted within the top 20 of every other country of its release.